vasilakisfil/Introspected-REST/README.md

 Being able to specify your application's needs when requesting data from an API is crucial, especially if your business depends on the adoptability of your API.

-For the following, we will mostly focus in the generic data APIs, however most of the things mentioned here can also be applied in a specialized or UI-driven API.
+For the following subsections, we will mostly focus in the generic data APIs, however most of the things mentioned here can also be applied in a specialized or UI-driven API.